 Teach with Pride

-The Stonewall Report 2012 proves that Homophobic Bullying continues to be endemic in Britain’s schools.
-More than half (55%) of lesbian, gay and bisexual pupils have experienced direct bullying.
-The use of homophobic language is a particular issue.
-Almost all (99%) gay young people hear the phrases ‘that’s so gay’ or ‘you’re so gay’ in school and 96% of gay pupils hear homophobic language such as ‘poof’ or ‘lezza’.
+Young people are more accepting of their LGBT+ friends than ever before.
+However, we know that school life can still often be very difficult for our young people.
+More than half of lesbian, gay and bisexual pupils have experienced direct bullying.
+The use of homophobic language is a particular issue in schools.
+Almost all gay young people hear the phrases ‘that’s so gay’ or ‘you’re so gay’ in school and of gay pupils hear homophobic language such as ‘poof’ or ‘lezza’.
 Homophobic bullying has a profoundly damaging impact on young people’s school experience.
-One in three (32%) gay pupils experiencing bullying change their future educational plans because of it and three in five say it impacts directly on their school work.
+One in three gay pupils experiencing bullying change their future educational plans because of it and three in five say it impacts directly on their school work.
 Gay people who are bullied are at a higher risk of suicide, self-harm and depression.
+Young people need to feel safe to learn!

 Norwich Pride’s Education Officer is Nick O’Brien